Why optional stopping can be a problem for Bayesians: When Problems arise: Subjective vs. Pragmatic and Default Priors

-Now, it would make sense to sample from a Cauchy prior if it really described our prior beliefs about the data in the subjective Bayesian sense\footnote{A subjective Bayesian would not think of this in terms of sampling from a prior distribution, but as taking an expectation under the prior --- see \cite{OptionalStoppingTechnical} for details.
-Mathematically this amounts to the same thing, and it allow us to avoid unnecessary technical language.}.
+Prior calibration in terms of (\ref{eq:calibrateb}) --- which indeed still holds\footnote{Note though that strong calibration still fails.} --- {\em would\/} be meaningful if a Cauchy prior really described our prior beliefs about the data in the subjective Bayesian sense (explained in Section~\ref{sec:other}).
 But in this particular setup, the Cauchy distribution is highly unrealistic: it is a heavy tailed distribution, which means that the probability of getting very large values is not negligible, and it is very much higher than with, say, a Gaussian distribution.
 To make the intuition behind this concrete, say that we are interested in measuring the height of a type of corn that with the old fertilizer reaches on average $2$ meters.
 The probability that a new fertilizer would have a mean effect of $6$ meters or more under a standard Cauchy distribution would be somewhat larger than one in twenty.
 For comparison: under a standard Gaussian, this is as small as $9.87 \cdot 10^{-10}$.
 Do we really believe that it is quite probable (more than one in twenty) that the fertilizer will enable the corn to grow to $8$ meters \emph{on average}?
 Of course we could use a Cauchy with a different spread, but which one?
 Default Bayesians have emphasized that such choices should be made subjectively (i.e.\ based on informed prior guesses), but whatever value one choices, the chosen functional form of the prior (a Cauchy has, e.g., no variance) severely restricts the options, making any actual choice to some extent arbitrary.
 While growing crops (although a standard example in this context) may be particularly ill-suited to be modeled by heavy-tailed distributions, the same issue will arise with many other possible applications for the default Bayesian $t$-test: one will be practically sure that the effect size will not exceed certain values (not too large, not too small, certainly not negative), but it may be very hard to specify exactly which values.
-As a purely objective Bayesian, this need not be such a big problem - one resorts to the default prior and uses it anyway; but one has to be aware that in that case, sampling from the prior --- as done by Rouder --- is not meaningful anymore, since the data one may get may be quite atypical for the underlying process one is modeling. \\
+As a purely objective Bayesian, this need not be such a big problem - one resorts to the default prior and uses it anyway; but one has to be aware that in that case, sampling from the prior --- as done by Rouder --- is not meaningful anymore, since the data one may get may be quite atypical for the underlying process one is modeling.